Tenth Annual Competition

-Our 1st, 2nd, and 3rd place winners received trophies and cash prizes ($1500 for 1st place, $1000 for 2nd place, and $500 for 3rd place).
-Our 2017 champion will be honoured on a beautiful perpetual trophy which will be put on display at their high school for one year, and he will be given the opportunity to work in a neuroscience laboratory.
+Our 1st, 2nd, and 3rd place national winners will receive trophies and cash prizes ($1500 for 1st place, $1000 for 2nd place, and $500 for 3rd place).
+Our 2017 champion will be honoured on a beautiful perpetual trophy which will be put on display at their high school for one year.
+Our 2017 champion will be given the opportunity to work in a neuroscience laboratory.
 Our 2017 champion will travel to Washington DC, to represent Canada at the International Brain Bee World Championship (IBBWC).
 More details coming soon.

-Congratulations to everyone!
-If you are a student interested in competing in the brain bee in your local area, look for contact information under Local Brain Bees, organized by city name.
+If you are a student interested in the brain bee competition in your local area, look for contact information under Local Brain Bees, organized by city name.

 Like our page on Facebook: https://www.facebook.com/CanadianNationalBrainBee.